 Confused by the Veil

+ISTANBUL – On July 23, millions of Turks will wake up in a new, post-election Turkey.
+What will happen is hard to foresee.
 Turkish politics is full of surprises that only foreigners find surprising.
 Today, and this seems to surprise most people outside Turkey, it is women, not men, who are at the heart of political debate.
-Indeed, in these elections the number of women candidates from all parties has visibly increased and so has female political overall activism.
+Indeed, in these elections, the number of women candidates from all parties has visibly increased and so has female political activism overall.

-To continue reading, subscribe now.
+To continue reading, log in or register now.

-Get unlimited access to PS premium content, including in-depth commentaries, book reviews, exclusive interviews, On Point, the Big Picture, the PS Archive, and our annual year-ahead magazine.
+Get unlimited access to all PS premium content, including in-depth commentaries, book reviews, exclusive interviews, On Point, the Big Picture, the PS Archive, and our annual year-ahead magazine.
+Subscribe Now.